ugonnaobiagwu/christie24/README.md

 # SPRINT 4:

 WHAT WE ACCOMPLISHED:
-* Sound
-* SpriteFactory Implementation
-* GameObjectManager Feature
+* UPDATE ME ON NOVEMBER 10TH PLZ *

 WHAT WE DID NOT ACCOMPLISH:
 * UPDATE ME ON NOVEMBER 10TH PLZ *